DEFRA/ffc-sfd-core/README.md

 - container name
 - quantity

-Currently the items uploaded match the messages-database schema only.
+Currently the items uploaded match the messages and queries database schema only.

 ### Resource quota

 Determine the Kubernetes resource usage for a namespace based on all microservices running at maximum capacity and scaling.

 [`./resource-quota`](resource-quota)